Last Updated February 3, 2022

-Those who think it’s too difficult often believe that the only way to live tax-free is to move themselves to a country with zero taxes.
+Those who think it’s too difficult often believe that the only way to live tax-free is to move themselves to a country with no personal income tax whatsoever.
 To go where they’re treated best, they have to uproot their entire life and move to a tax haven.

 But this isn’t always the case.

 The ones who think that it’s too easy to believe that they can just incorporate an offshore company and then continue to live where they are and somehow avoid paying taxes.

 It doesn’t work this way, either.

 If you want the benefits of going offshore, you need to go offshore.

 Still, others think that they can just live the life of a perpetual nomad and avoid taxes by not living anywhere permanently.
 Unfortunately, this approach doesn’t work for most citizenships anymore.